-I recall as a kid a great motivation for working was getting together with friends for a pint of beer and a game of darts on the weekend.
-In fact, when guys were broke and unemployed, the closer they got to the weekend the more motivated they became to scrape up some money, from somewhere, anywhere!
+I recall, as a much younger person, a great motivation for working was getting together with friends for a pint of beer and a game of darts on the weekend.
+In fact, when guys were broke and unemployed, the closer they got to the weekend, the more motivated they became to scrape up some money, from somewhere, anywhere!

-There are some fringe members of society who have irregular employment but regular bills who use cheque cashing services.
-Partly because banking can be quite expensive, partly because of bad credit no overdraft protection is available and, in some cases, they have kited cheques through ATMs and the banks have closed their accounts.
-But many of the people using payday advances are just poor and each month they slip further and further into “easy debt”.
+There are some folks who have irregular employment but still have regular bills and rely on cheque cashing services at payday loan companies.
+Partly because banking can be expensive and partly because of bad credit, no overdraft protection is available, and, in some cases, they have kited cheques through ATMs and the banks have closed their accounts.
+But many of the people using payday advances are just simply poor and each month they slip further and further into “easy credit”.

 I love listening to easy credit advertisements because, although it should be avoided at all costs, it sounds so attractive, the notion of having access to money, especially when you are broke, has tremendous appeal.
-If only selling insolvency services – helping people to get out of debt and stay on track with a proper budget isn’t sexy but it sure can improve lives.
+If only selling insolvency services – helping people to get out of debt and stay on track with a proper budget – were so easy, what we do isn’t sexy but it sure can improve lives.